Dobby233Liu/node-bullshit-generator/docs/packeddicts.md

 A compliation of random confusing terms that Chinese internet industry people use, for some reason.

-## English Dict
+## English Translation

 -   Codename: `english`
 -   Source: Heavliy modified version of https://github.com/JIUYANGZH/BullshitGenerator-English/blob/master/bullshitgenerator_English/bullshit_generator.csv

-Near-perfect translation of the `classic` dict to English.
+This dict is based on a translation and fork of the `classic` dict to English.
 Relys on the `允许字典处理字符串` option being enabled a lot, also turns the theme into lower case by default.
 It is suggested that you set the `结段强制带标点符号` option to true while using this dict.

-## Japanese Dict
+## Japanese Translation

 -   Codename: `japanese`
 -   Source: https://github.com/garily/BullshitGenerator-Japanese/blob/master/index.html

-Translation of the `classic` dict to Japanese.
+This dict is based on a translation of the `classic` dict to Japanese.

 ## qwas982

 -   Codename: `qwas982`
 -   Source: https://github.com/qwas982

-Compilation of some infamous quotes fron the infamous Hanzi-based...
+A compilation of some infamous quotes fron the infamous Hanzi-based...
 Uh, no, "mandarin symbol" programming language pionner qwas982.